tomascupr/recsys-lite/docs/architecture.md

    - Performance metrics are tracked and exposed

 4. **Updates**:
-   - Update worker polls for new events every 60 seconds
+   - Update worker polls for new events every 60 seconds (tunable)
-   - Models are updated incrementally with new user interactions
-   - Faiss index is updated with new item vectors
-   - No retraining required for regular updates
+   - Merges interactions from the core DuckDB tables and the incremental drop directory based on the last processed timestamp
+   - Expands the user mapping automatically when new users arrive and persists it with the model artifacts
+   - Refreshes user factors via `partial_fit_users`
+   - Adds vectors for items already in the trained mapping and surfaces new catalog items that require a retrain to incorporate fully

 5. **GDPR Compliance**:
    - User data can be exported via CLI